 - C corporation (single or multi-member LLCs).
 All business profits are taxed at the corporate rate.
 Unlike the pass-through taxation scheme of an S corp, profit distributions taken from a C corp by LLC members are subject to personal income taxes.
 This is known as double taxation.
 C corp members don’t have to pay self-employment taxes.
 However, any LLC member who receives a salary will be subject to payroll taxes.

 Regardless of which taxation status they choose, small business owners forming an LLC must distinguish their personal finances from their business finances.
 This could mean opening a separate business bank account and tracking business expenses.

 What are the advantages of forming an LLC?

 The advantages of an LLC include legal protection and potential tax benefits for businesses of all sizes, whether it’s a one-person shop or a small business with a team of employees.

 - Easy and inexpensive formation process.
 LLCs are generally simple and inexpensive to form compared to other business entities.
-Incorporation fees vary from state to state, but it usually doesn’t cost more than a few hundred dollars to form an LLC.
+Initial filing fees vary from state to state, but it usually doesn’t cost more than a few hundred dollars to form an LLC.
 There’s also a minimal amount of paperwork that needs to be filed at the time of formation, which typically includes a short form from the state’s business commission.
 Check with your state government’s website for the local application process and fees.